-Land for Wildlife was established in 2002 on the Central Coast of New South Wales, operating within the local government areas of Gosford City Council, Wyong Shire Council, and Lake Macquarie City Council and due to the popularity and benefits of the program has extended services to Cessnock City Council area.
+Land for Wildlife was established in 2002 on the Central Coast of New South Wales, operating within the local government areas of Central Coast Council (formerly Gosford City and Wyong Shire), Lake Macquarie City, Cessnock City, Singleton and Dungog area.
 This program, aims to support the maintenance and enhancement of native biodiversity on private land.
 Through this program landholder are given information of wildlife and habitat and are provided with a Land for Wildlife sign to display on their gate.

-Since its inception Land for Wildlife in the Central Coast and Lower Hunter has been very successful and achieved a number of positive outcomes including:
+Since its inception Land for Wildlife in the Hawkesbury to Hunter Region has been very successful and achieved a number of positive outcomes including:

 Due to the proximity, CEN has been able to offer support in the form of: